vikram7sarun/POMGeneratorFramework/README.md

 1. main.py
-The entry point to run the application.
+The entry point to run the application...

 2. pom_generator/controller.py
 Handles the interaction between the UI (view.py) and the Playwright functions (model.py).